-3 PRECISION VERSUS CONFIDENCE
+1.4 PRECISION VERSUS CONFIDENCE

 The "margin of error" of 3% mentioned in the Harris survey article is not the standard error.
-It should be more precisely stated as the margin of error for 95% confidence.
-That is, about

-95% of the time, the random error will be within this "margin in error."
+It should be more precisely stated as the margin of error for 95% confidence; that is, approximately 95% of the time, the random error will be within this "margin of error."
 In the news media, the 95% condition is generally assumed but not always explicitly mentioned.
-We will show later in the course, that, for large random samples as in the Harris survey, this 95% margin of error is about 1.96 times (roughly twice) the standard error.
-Using the inequality in formula (1) we note that for n = 1,256, we obtain $SE_p \leq \frac{1}{2\sqrt{1256}} = .0141 = 1.41\%$, which is close to half of their reported 3%.
-Since they obtained a statistic of p = 57%, they state that they are 95% confident that p = 57% is within 3 percentage points of the true, but unknown, parameter π .
+We will show in later chapters, that, for large random samples as in the Harris survey, this 95% margin of error is approximately 1.96 times (roughly twice) the standard error.
+Using the inequality in Formula 1.1 on page 6, we note that for n = 1256, we obtain $SE_p \leq \frac{1}{2\sqrt{1256}} = 0.0141 = 1.41\%$, which is close to half of the researchers' reported 3%.
+Because they obtained a statistic of p = 57%, they state that they are 95% confident that p = 57% is within 3 percentage points of the true, but unknown, parameter π .

 The margin of error is a measure of the precision of the estimate.
-However, it is inversely related to the level of confidence in the estimate.
-For a given sample size, if we want to increase confidence, we have to decrease the precision, and visa versa.
+However, it is inversely related to the level of confidence in this estimate.
+For a given sample size, if we want to increase confidence, we have to decrease the precision, and vice versa.
 For example, we can be 100% confident that π is somewhere between 0% and 100%.
-Although our confidence is high, the precision is so poor it makes the statement worthless.
-On the other hand, we will later show that a margin of error of $\pm three$ standard errors, which gives us a precision of $\pm 3 \cdot \frac{1}{2\sqrt{1256}} = \pm .0423 = \pm 4.23\%$, will give us a statement with 99.7% confidence.
-And to get a statement with 99% confidence we need a margin of error of about ± 2.6 standard errors, which is about $\pm 3.6\%$.
+Although our confidence is high, the precision is so poor, it makes the statement worthless.
+On the other hand, we will show later that a margin of error of $\pm three$ standard errors, which gives us a precision of $\pm 3\frac{1}{2\sqrt{1256}} = \pm 0.0423 = \pm 4.23\%$, will give us a statement with 99.7% confidence.
+And to get a statement with 99% confidence we need a margin of error of approximately ± 2.6 standard errors, which is approximately $\pm 3.6\%$.
 Using a margin of error of 1 standard error will result in a statement with only 68% confidence.
-At this point, don't worry about the specific percentages and levels of confidence.
-Details and derivations will come in later in the semester.
+At this point, do not worry about the specific percentages and levels of confidence.
+Details and derivations will come in later chapters.